Concord Animal Hospital slices through the hype

 In some cases, such as pets with a grain allergy, a grain-free diet is the right choice.
 But according to CAH veterinarian Dr. McCullough, “for the vast majority of dogs, grains are part of a balanced diet.
 Far more dogs are allergic to specific proteins than to grain, so very few dogs need to be on a grain-free diet.
 A veterinarian should be the one to diagnose a grain sensitivity or allergy and work with you on the right nutrition plan"

 The veterinary community is beginning to see negative effects of grain-free diets among house pets.
-The U.S. Food and Drug Administration (FDA) recently warned pet owners of reports of canine dilated cardiomyopathy (DCM) in dogs eating certain pet foods containing peas, lentils and other legume seeds or potatoes as main ingredients.
+The U.S. Food and Drug Administration (FDA) has issues several reports warning pet owners of reports of canine dilated cardiomyopathy (DCM) in dogs eating certain pet foods containing peas, lentils and other legume seeds or potatoes as main ingredients.
 DCM is a disease of a dog’s heart muscle that leads to an enlarged heart and can result in congestive heart failure.
-DCM typically afflicts breeds genetically prone to the disease, such as Great Danes, Newfoundlands and Irish Wolfhounds.
+DCM, which can be severe and even fatal, used to mostly impact breeds genetically prone to the disease, such as Great Danes, Newfoundlands and Irish Wolfhounds.

 Concerning to the veterinary community is that many recent cases reported to the FDA include breeds not typically at risk for DCM, including Golden and Labrador Retrievers, a Shih Tzu, Miniature Schnauzers, as well as mixed breeds.
 In many of these cases, dogs were fed diets that included potatoes or multiple legumes such as peas or lentils.
 It is not yet know whether the increase in these alternative ingredients is driving the new DCM cases or if it’s the absence of grain, but the FDA is looking into the cause and we have our ears pricked up.